cisagov/ScubaGear/baselines/powerbi.md

 3. Scroll to **Export and sharing settings**

-4. Click **Publish to web** set to **Disabled**
+4. Click **Publish to web** and set to **Disabled**

 ## 2. Power BI Guest Access
 This section provides policies helping reduce guest user access risks related to Power BI data and resources.
 An agency with externally shareable Power BI resources and data must consider its unique risk tolerance when granting access to guest users.

 ### Policies
 #### MS.POWERBI.2.1v1
 Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.

-- _Rationale:_ By disabling Power BI external access, this helps keep guest users from accessing potentially risky data/APIs.
-If an agency needs to allow guest access, it can be limited to users in specific security groups to help limit risk.
+- _Rationale:_ Disabling external access to Power BI helps keep guest users from accessing potentially risky data and application programming interfaces (APIs).
+If an agency needs to allow guest access, this can be limited to users in specific security groups to curb risk.
 - _Last modified:_ June 2023

 ### Resources

-- [Power BI Tenant settings \| Microsoft Learn](https://learn.microsoft.com/en-us/power-bi/admin/service-admin-portal-about-tenant-settings)
+- [Power BI tenant settings \| Microsoft Learn](https://learn.microsoft.com/en-us/power-bi/admin/service-admin-portal-about-tenant-settings)

 - [Power BI Security Baseline v2.0 \| Microsoft benchmarks GitHub repo](https://github.com/MicrosoftDocs/SecurityBenchmarks/blob/master/Azure%20Offer%20Security%20Baselines/2.0/power-bi-security-baseline-v2.0.xlsx)

 ### License Requirements
 - N/A

 ### Implementation

-#### MS.POWERBI.2.1v1 instructions:
+#### MS.POWERBI.2.1v1 Instructions

 **TO DISABLE COMPLETELY**
 1. Navigate to the **PowerBI Admin Portal**